 The LEED Platinum Gateway Trailhead opens.
 The Conservancy creates a barrier-free nature trail at the Gateway and donates the amenity to the Preserve.
 The Bajada Nature Trail provides access to those with mobility challenges.

 The McDowell Sonoran Field Institute, a research program of the Conservancy, launches a baseline inventory of the flora and fauna of the Preserve.

 The Conservancy celebrates our 20 year anniversary with a Founders’ Day celebration and hike in the Preserve, special programming throughout the year, and a community breakfast to showcase our service to the community.
 Mike Nolan joins the organization as Executive Director.

 The Conservancy had another high-growth year as it continued to assist its partners at the City in stewarding the Preserve.
 Early in 2012, Scottsdale added 4,410 acres to the Preserve and further added 6,393 by the end of 2012.
-The Preserve, already the largest urban preserve in the Americas, now encompasses about 47 square miles, one quarter of Scottsdale’s land area.
+The Preserve, already one of the largest urban preserve in America, now encompasses about 47 square miles, one quarter of Scottsdale’s land area.

 The Brown’s Ranch Trailhead was dedicated and the trail system was expanded.

 The McDowell Sonoran Conservancy Field Institute completed the first-ever biological inventory of the plants and animals of the Preserve, a three-year effort funded by the Pulliam Trust.

 The Preserve's second barrier-free trail, the Jane Rau Interpretive Trail, opened at the Brown's Ranch Trailhead.

 The Conservancy wins a Crescordia Award in environmental education.
 This prestigious state-wide recognition specifically cited the Conservancy's Field Institute and its citizen-science efforts.